One of two routes starting from Pen y Pass, the Pyg Track is a rocky and difficult path with several steep climbs.

 Pen y Pass Car Park

-Nant Peris Park and Ride Car Park
+Nant Peris Car Park on Google Maps

-Yr Wyddfa (Snowdon) is a challenging mountain to hike.
+Yr Wyddfa is a challenging mountain to hike.
 Venturing to the summit should not be taken lightly.
 Factors such as the seasons, your fitness level, your mountaineering skills, your preparations beforehand, and the mountain’s popularity can all affect your experience of Yr Wyddfa.

 The Pyg track leads along the foothills of Crib Goch.
 The route up Crib Goch and along the ridge is extremely dangerous and should not be attempted by novice walkers.